 Jurado speaks out after 'F-- the police' leaked audio fallout

-The Los Angeles Police Protective League says the family members will discuss the pain Jurado's comments caused them, demand an apology and urge her to withdraw from the Nov.
+The Los Angeles Police Protective League, which organized Sunday's news conference, has demanded an apology and urged Jurado to withdraw from the Nov.
 5 election against incumbent Kevin de León.

 RELATED: Ysabel Jurado, city council candidate, facing calls to drop out following 'F-- the police' leaked audio